orz-forks/cryfs-web-next/frontend/pages/comparison.md

 <Container>

 ## Summary
-There are many tools available, but all of them have their disadvantages.
-Most have not been designed to be used in the cloud, and the one that has been is currently only available for Linux.
+There are many tools available, but most have not been designed to be used in the cloud.

-EncFS doesn't encrypt directory structure and its current version has severe security vulnerabilities. eCryptfs might cause crashes or undefined behavior if there is more than one device connected to your Dropbox.
+Gocrypfs, EncFS and eCryptfs don't encrypt directory structure.
+EncFS has severe security vulnerabilities in its current version. eCryptfs might cause crashes or undefined behavior if there is more than one device connected to your Dropbox.
 VeraCrypt works, as long as your container file is small, i.e. you don't mind synchronizing the whole container file on each change, and if you always let it finish synchronization before modifying the files on another computer.
+CryFS solves all of these issues, but because of the increased security it is a bit slower.
-CryFS solves all of these issues.
-It is a very new project and currently only available for Linux, but versions for other operating systems are on the way.
+It is also a very new project and currently only available for Linux and Mac, but has experimental Windows support in the newest version.
-So if you don't need Windows or Mac support today, you can give it a try.
+So if you don't need Windows support today, you can give it a try.

 <ComparisonTable>
     <ComparisonTableHead>